prescottprue/react-redux-firebase/README.md

 ### Decorators

-Though they are optional, it is highly recommended that you used decorators with this library.
+Though they are optional, it is highly recommended that you use decorators with this library.
 [The Simple Example](examples/simple) shows implementation without decorators, while [the Decorators Example](examples/decorators) shows the same application with decorators implemented.

 A side by side comparison using [react-redux](https://github.com/reactjs/react-redux)'s `connect` function/HOC is the best way to illustrate the difference:

+#### Without Decorators
 ```javascript
 class SomeComponent extends Component {